Scots woman to be first in UK to have double hand transplant

 "One of the consultants told me afterwards that, as they flew up, they weren't expecting to take me," said Corinne.

 "When they arrived my condition was worse, but it was the weekend and he wasn't answerable to anyone else, and as I was going to die anyway he had nothing to lose.
-So they decided to take me."'No worse off'
+So they decided to take me."

 However the infection, along with the drugs Corinne needed, starved her hands and feet of blood, effectively causing gangrene.
 Her feet were amputated above the ankle, but doctors were able to save her wrists.